rubinius/rubinius-website-archive/doc/en/how-to/commit-to-github.markdown

 title: How-To - Commit Changes to Github
 previous: Translate Documentation
 previous_url: how-to/translate-documentation
-next: Appendix A - Glossary
+next: Obtaining GDB Backtraces
-next_url: appendix-a-glossary
+next_url: how-to/obtaining-gdb-backtraces
 ---

 The Rubinius Project does a majority of its work on the master